PBearson/ESP32-With-ESP-PROG-Demo/README.md

 --->
 Now return to the Debug Console while the debugging session is active.

+During the dumping process, you may see errors.
+Just ignore them.

 Dump data in external memory, which shall include all data of the firmware:
 ```
 dump binary memory rodata.bin 0x3f400000 0x3fbfffff